Understanding Emotions

 · Origin and Triggers: Thoughts are shaped by beliefs and past experiences; emotions can arise before conscious thought.

-· Ability to Change: Thoughts can be challenged and changed more easily than emotional responses; however, emotional reactions can be altered through a more complex process of reprogramming the brain, which involves more behavioral science.
+· Ability to Change: Thoughts can be challenged and changed more easily than emotional responses; however, emotional reactions can be altered through a more complex process of reprogramming the brain.
+By deliberately exposing yourself to situations that trigger specific emotions and maintaining control over your reactions, you can teach your brain a new algorithm for that situation.
+In the future, your brain will use that algorithm to predict the best response.

-Separating emotional reactions from the thoughts that drive, maintain, or support them can foster mindfulness and cognitive-behavioral practices that restore balance, growth, and restoration.
+Separating emotional reactions from the thoughts that drive, maintain, or support them can foster mindfulness and cognitive-behavioral practices that restore balance and growth.

 How Do We Develop Emotions?